 There is one more thing — happiness.
 It has been studied and reported through the ages: People who say “thank you” are happier.

-If you want to explore ways of showing gratitude at work, contact Change Management Communications Center, we’re here to help.
+If you want to explore creative, authentic, and low or no-cost ways of showing gratitude at work, contact Change Management Communications Center, our team of coaches and consultants will help.
 Our clients find their own unique style and ways of showing gratitude at work, such as:

 - How to say thank you to your boss (or customer) without coming off as being fake or a suck-up